 Mood: 8 – 10 / 10

 Bali kratom is one of the most economical strains due to large leaves and quick growth.
-Proper dosage for some Bali strains can be difficult, as they are known for their low “wobble” threshold.
-Though many have found one can reverse this negative by mixing it with another strain.
+Proper dosage for some Bali strains can be difficult, as they are known for their fairly low “wobble” threshold.
+Though many have found one can minimize this negative by mixing it with another strain.

 Stimulation: 2-4 / 10

 Pain Relief: 7 – 9.5 / 10

 Indo strains are very well-rounded for pain and have less side-effects than comparable Balinese strains, and share quite a few qualities in common with strains such as riau and sumatra; borneo as well is a variety of indo, but with unique characteristics.
 Many have reported delayed effects from many types of Indo kratom, which is likely due to the leaves tough cell-walls, similar to Green Malaysian strains.